Join the RA Team!

 Resident Assistants (RA) are a crucial part of the Student Development Division and Office of Student Life.
 RAs commit themselves to creating a total educational environment in which all residents are encouraged to achieve their unique potential.
 In pursuing this goal, they have to assume many responsibilities.
 By having the opportunity to interact with students of diverse backgrounds, the individual student can broaden their awareness of both others and self, as well as gain valuable insight in learning to function as a member of a group.
 The RA positions require flexibility, adaptability, enthusiasm, and commitment as they are called upon to respond to changing needs and situations.

-Deadlines for applying to be an RA for Spring 2016
+Deadlines for applying to be an RA for the 2016-2017 Academic Year

 RAs serve as catalysts in developing a sense of community on the floor and residential area while working with the concerns of an individual or group of students.
 The RA must have good judgment, strength of character, a strong sense of responsibility, and sensitivity to an understanding the needs of a diverse group of individuals.
 As well as: